 13. Hard Part Undercut

 To create hard parts, your wavy hair is clean-shaven at the part.
-When combined with an undercut, the barber typically fades the sides, gradually building up to the length.
+The barber typically fades the sides when combined with an undercut, gradually building up to the length.

 14. Caesar Undercut

-For those with thick hair who like hair products, the Caesar undercut is an edgy look that is reminiscent of a longer crew cut or 90s hairstyle.
-This look is faded on the sides and length is textured on top, creating layers that can be slicked back or pushed forward.
+For those with thick hair who like hair products, the Caesar undercut has an edgy look that is reminiscent of a longer crew cut or 90s hairstyle.
+This look is faded on the sides, and the length is textured on top, creating layers that can be slicked back or pushed forward.

-This look can go wrong in a number of ways, so we suggest bringing a picture for reference when you visit a barber.
+This look can go wrong in many ways, so we suggest bringing a picture for reference when you visit a barber.

 15. Long and Tousled Undercut